 Gum disease prevention is an integral part of our practice.
 Maintaining good oral hygiene is one of the most important things you can do for your teeth and gums.
 Healthy teeth not only enable you to look and feel good, they make it possible to eat and speak properly.
 Good oral health is important to your overall well-being.
-Promoting health through preventative dentistry and educating our patients on good oral hygiene is the heart of our practice.
+Promoting health through preventative dentistry and educating our patients on good oral hygiene is the heart of our Houston, TX practice.
 Thorough examinations and professional cleanings allow us to identify problem areas and stop periodontal disease.

 What is Gum Disease?

 Self-care at home is vital to protect the investment on your overall health and to prevent further infection. it is important to brush and floss routinely in order to remove plaque and bacteria from your teeth and tissue.
 Eating a well- balanced diet and keeping your doctor informed of your overall health will ensure a long-lasting, healthy smile.

 Why Come to a Periodontist to Treat my Gum Disease?